spirali/nelsie/docs/guide/images.md

 ## Image and steps

 Formats that supports layers (SVG and OpenRaster) may control revealing a part of image in steps by naming layers.
-JPEG, PNG, and GIF image does not have any impact on steps.
+JPEG, and PNG image does not have any impact on steps.

 If a layer has a name that ends with `**EXPR` where `EXPR` is an expression allowed in box's `show` argument, except for last/next/last+/next+ keywords.
 Keywords are not allowed in an image step definitions.
 Example: A layer with name "My layer **2-4" will be shown only steps 2, 3, 4.